 - 1. If the Secretary requires, the Applicant must prepare an Environmental Management Strategy for the development to the satisfaction of the Secretary.
-This strategy must: - (a) be submitted to the Secretary for approval within 6 months of the Secretary requiring preparation of the strategy by notice to the Applicant; - (b) be prepared in consultation with Council; - (c) provide the strategic framework for environmental management of the development; - (d) identify the statutory approvals that apply to the development; - (e) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; - (f) describe the procedures that would be implemented to: - keep the local community and relevant agencies informed about the operation and environmental performance of the development; - receive, record, handle and respond to complaints; - resolve any disputes that may arise during the course of the development; - respond to any non-compliance; - respond to emergencies; and - (g) include: - · copies of any strategies, plans and programs approved under the conditions of this consent; and - a clear plan depicting all the monitoring to be carried out under the conditions of this consent. - 1A.
-Where consultation with any public authority is required by the conditions of this consent, the Applicant must: - (a) consult with the relevant public authority prior to submitting the required document to the Secretary for approval; - (b) submit evidence of this consultation as part of the relevant document; - (c) describe how matters raised by the authority have been addressed and any matters not resolved; and - (d) include details of any outstanding issues raised by the authority and an explanation of disagreement between any public authority and the Applicant. - 2.
+This strategy must: - (a) be submitted to the Secretary for approval within 6 months of the Secretary requiring preparation of the strategy by notice to the Applicant; - (b) be prepared in consultation with Council; - (c) provide the strategic framework for environmental management of the development; - (d) identify the statutory approvals that apply to the development; - (e) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; - (f) describe the procedures that would be implemented to: - keep the local community and relevant agencies informed about the operation and environmental performance of the development; - receive, record, handle and respond to complaints; - resolve any disputes that may arise during the course of the development; - respond to any non-compliance; - respond to emergencies; and - (g) include: - copies of any strategies, plans and programs approved under the conditions of this consent; and - a clear plan depicting all the monitoring to be carried out under the conditions of this consent. - 2.
 The Applicant must implement any Environmental Management Strategy as approved from time to time by the Secretary.